Are you overworked, exhausted, and ready to call it a day by 3pm?

 Can you eat too much protein?

-It is important to speak with a health care professional about your individual protein requirements and how to go about meeting them daily.
-The ratio of protein to carbohydrates to fats is very important and there are negative effects that can come with consuming too much protein.
+It is important to speak with a health care professional about individual protein requirements and how to go about meeting them daily.

 Besides being difficult to digest, too much protein can lead to kidney and liver stress and excessive mineral loss.